 As our society is becoming increasingly polarised and respect for difference appears to be declining, it is critically important that Holocaust is marked by all and lessons are learnt so that compassion can prevail over hatred, and respect over intolerance in our society.

 In our fragile world many minorities are increasingly feeling under threat.
-We are witnessing that Rohingy Muslims are on the verge of being systematically eliminated.
+We are witnessing that Rohingya Muslims are on the verge of being systematically eliminated.
 Uyghurs, who are predominately Muslims, are being put in a network of high-security prison camps, men as being separated from women and children- these are some of the torture tactics that were used by Nazis, albeit there are decisive differences between Holocaust and the appalling persecution of these communities.
-It is therefore more important than ever that all communities #StandTogether (which is this year’s theme of Holocaust Memorial Day) with those who are suffering across the world, because of their faith or belief, background or identity and tackle the growing hatred towards those who are different from us.
+It is therefore more important than ever that all communities stand together with those who are suffering across the world, because of their faith or belief, background or identity and tackle the growing hatred towards those who are different from us.

 – By Imam Qari Asim MBE.